Aakashbhardwaj27/xtnsion-ai-backend/readme.md

-# Conversational Voice & Chat Architecture
+# Xtnsion AI System Architecture

 This architecture outlines a modular, secure, and scalable system for handling voice and chat interactions in high-volume, multi-tenant healthcare environments like dental clinics.
 It supports shared memory, extensible tool integration, logging, observability, and compliance-aware design.